Mom’s Picks: Top 10 Best Lightweight Strollers

 The adjustable carry strap, automatic lock, and standing fold make it very easy to travel with.
 You can throw it over your shoulder since it weighs only 15 lbs.
 It comes in four colors and retails for only $189.

-Now, you are probably wondering why would anybody buy Maclaren Techno XT if Groove has all the same features and costs less.
 While they are very similar, Techno XT has adjustable handlebars, can take a carrycot for a newborn, and has deeper sides (wider side “barriers”) which make it much more comfortable for smaller babies.

 There is also a little more padding on the Techno XT seat.
 While the wheels are the same size, the Techno XT has an easier push.

 However, Groove does win in the storage department since it has good size basket, two mesh pockets in the seat, a mesh bottle holder, a zipper pocket, and comes with an included cup holder.
-The price is also very reasonable at around $189.
-Here is my full review of Jooyv Groove Ultralight »
+The price is also very reasonable at $189.
+Here is my full review of Jooyv Groove Ultralight 2017/2018 »

 Pros: lightweight, large canopy, plenty of storage, flat recline, adjustable leg rest, all-wheel suspension, tall handlebars, good price, standing fold.